 How did we plan our route?
-As there was such a large group of us, we all made a list of monuments that we wanted to see in the city, and people-hurder and planner extraordinaire Emma plotted the points on the map so we could join the dots and created the perfect Roman day trip.
+As there was such a large group of us, we all made a list of monuments that we wanted to see in the city.
+Then people-hurder and planner extraordinaire Emma plotted the points on the map.
+We joined the dots and created the perfect Roman day trip.

 14:00 – arrive in Rome

 Start your day in Rome the right way, at Super Pizza on Via Giustiniani.
 They cut you two slices from a big tray and parcel it up in greaseproof paper so you can eat it like a sandwich.
 The base was gloriously crispy and warm, with perfectly seasoned toppings.
 This was seriously some of the best food we had all holiday.

 First up is the Pantheon.
 A former Roman temple that’s now a church, it’s on the site of an even older temple that was built in 27 BC.
 That burned down at some point in the first or second century AD and was replaced by the current Pantheon.
 See how this imposingly large building dominates the square around it?

 Compared to the colosseum or to any of the other churches in Rome, you might be wondering what makes this one so special.
 In fact when I did a poll of our group at the end of the holiday, the Pantheon came out as most people’s favourite attraction!
 Could it be because of the enormous dome?
 It’s still the largest unreinforced concrete dome in the world even 2,000 years after it was built.
 Could it be the dramatic checkerboard marble floor pattern?